GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 Robonomics is not just a fanciful idea — it could be our practical fiat escape hatch, serving as a sink for excess paper currency as RoboTorq seeds are exchanged to purchase robotic labor, propping up the value of the dollar as the currency switch is made — the Bond Network will always accept dollars as long as people still have them, so the paper will always have a place to go.
 Come to think of it, that reserve is critical for conducting international trade without sending the RoboTorq overseas!

 Pilot studies can be used to discover the initial dollar-to-RoboTorq exchange rate.
 One goal of the Project Asimov simulator is to estimate the current hypothetical exchange rate using Torq Theory mathematics.
+A reasonable estimate for now is the cost of electricity.
+An even better estimate would be the unsubsidized cost of electricity.

 The Bond Network operates as a decentralized, algorithmically balanced, fully functional monetary system that scales to nearly any conceivable size — neither state-controlled nor privately owned, but collectively managed by all participants through open, auditable smart contracts.
 Governments can borrow from the seed reserve when needed.